miman/docker-local-ai/ollama/ReadMe.md

 After installation you can run the Ollama WebUI here: [localhost:4512](http://localhost:4512)

 The config for this web app will be placed on a separate Docker volume called **_open-webui_**, so they are kept even if you delete the container & reinstalls a newer version.

+## Ollama API access code

+There is a demo project with some example code in Javascript that accesses the Ollama instance

+More info can be found [here](demo_code/ReadMe.md)